flashlightministries/oilforlight/_posts/2016-03-16-retiring-quarterback.md

 comments: true
 ---

-> Not everyone who says to me, "Lord, Lord," will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
+> Not everyone who says to me, "Lord, Lord," will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven (Matthew 7:21).
->
->> -- Matthew 7:21

-If you love God, you will keep his commandments (John 14:15).

 Using HGH (cheating, breaking rules)

 Sexual abuse

+> If you love God, you will keep his commandments (John 14:15).

+[End with uplifting message]